 Learning is a signature trait for all human beings.
-From the dawn of history, learning has been a natural human talent, something that’s been hardwired into our brains and bodies.
+From the dawn of history, learning has been a natural talent, something that’s hardwired into our brains and bodies.
 Our inborn neurobiological capabilities gave and still give us the ability to react and adapt to life's toughest threats and its most challenging opportunities.
-This visceral awareness of ours, and the instinctive ability to react and respond that this trait creates in us was, from the beginning, what human learning’s been all about.
+Our visceral awareness, and our instinctive ability to react and respond that this talent creates for us was, from the beginning, what human learning’s been all about.

-Our reliance on this instinctive learning ability has served us well for eons and eons.
-However, with the emergence of our earliest tribal communities, our reliance on our instinctual learning talents started to wane.
-Eventually, with the rise of large-scale civilizations in places like Mesopotamia and Egypt, humans’ trust in these natural learning talents started to fall by the wayside.
-Rudimentary forms of teaching emerged, especially among religious groups, where their witch doctors, shamans, and priests started teaching novitiates their community’s norms, and their newly developed abilities to read and write.
+Our reliance on our instinctive learning abilities has served us well for eons and eons.
+However, beginning with the emergence of our earliest tribal communities, our reliance on our instinctual learning talents started to wane.
+Eventually, with the rise of large-scale civilizations in places like Mesopotamia and Egypt, humans’ trust in their instinctive learning abilities and talents started to fall by the wayside.
+Rudimentary forms of teaching emerged, especially among religious groups, where witch doctors, shamans, and priests started teaching novitiates their community’s norms and their newly developed abilities to read and write.

 TEACHING as learning

-Around 350 BC, formal teaching centers emerged in many ancient communities.
-These teaching centers were sponsored and overseen by religious sects, which sponsored cathedral and monastic schools, and by royal courts and quasi-scientific institutions that sponsored museums, hospitals, and observatories.
-By 1300, with the coming of the Renaissance, teaching as a way of learning had become widespread, and formal teaching schools like the Florentine Platonic Academy in Italy emerged from what were essentially scholastic guilds.
+Around 350 BC, formal teaching centers emerged in many ancient societies.
+These teaching centers were sponsored and overseen by religious sects, which sponsored monastic schools, and by royal courts and quasi-scientific institutions that sponsored museums, hospitals, and observatories.
+By 1300, with the coming of the Renaissance, teaching as a way of learning had become widespread, and formal teaching schools like the Florentine Platonic Academy in Italy emerged from what had essentially been scholastic guilds.
 Eventually, at least in the Western world, the first colleges and universities evolved out of these rudimentary teaching centers.
 Formal colleges and universities started appearing in the West in the 11th century.
 The first was the University of Bologna, which was founded in 1087.
 The University of Paris was chartered in 1150.
-By 1685, all learning, whether it was for children, teenagers, or adults, had been taken over by formal teaching institutions.
+By 1700, all learning, whether it was for children, teenagers, or adults, had been taken over by formal teaching institutions.